LuisM6/ThermotaxisCrossInhibition2021/README.md

 email luishernandeznunez@fas.harvard.edu,
 samuel@physics.harvard.edu and/or pgarrity@brandeis.edu.

-For any temperature control questions email luishernandeznunez@fas.harvard.edu, samuel@physics.harvard.edu and/or klein@miami.edu.
+For any optogenetics or temperature control questions email luishernandeznunez@fas.harvard.edu, samuel@physics.harvard.edu and/or klein@miami.edu.